Balfour Project is committed to protecting your privacy. We ensure that all your personal information is held securely and safely.

 We take reasonable steps to ensure that any information we hold about you is protected, and have put in place suitable physical, electronic and managerial procedures to safeguard and secure the data we process.
 Persons processing data on behalf of Balfour Project do so in accordance with this policy.

-All our online financial transactions are processed through secure sites and services -– such as MyDonate, Eventbrite or Mailchimp -– which use Secure Socket Layer (SSL) software, which encrypts information given over the internet.
+All our online financial transactions are processed through secure sites and services -– such as GoldenGiving, Eventbrite or Mailchimp -– which use Secure Socket Layer (SSL) software, which encrypts information given over the internet.
 The software scrambles data transmitted between your computer and their server, where it is unscrambled securely

 You, as the data subject, may request deletion of your data at any time in writing, subject to any overriding legal requirement for its retention, such as the need to retain 7 years of donation records for financial audits.

 It is your right to request and receive details of the information we hold about you.
 For a copy of your personal information held by us, write to the address below.
 We will respond within 10 working days of receiving your letter.
-Make sure you also send us proof of identity, such as a copy of your passport or driver’s license, to ensure that there’s no mix-up between your identity and someone else’s.
+Make sure you also send us proof of identity, such as a copy of your passport or driver’s licence, to ensure that there’s no mix-up between your identity and someone else’s.

 For more information about data protection and your rights, please see the Information Commissioner’s website.